codemagic-ci-cd/codemagic-docs/content/knowledge-white-label/white-label-scripts.md

 {{< /highlight >}}

 ## Downloading assets from Amazon S3

 The Amazon CLI tools are pre-installed on Codemagic’s machines which makes it easy to store assets such as images, fonts, logos, etc. in an encrypted S3 bucket and then download these to the build machine when building each white label version.

-One approach is to create a zip archive for each customer that contains their unique assets and use a unique identifier in the file name for each customer.
-For example, `assets_001.zip` would clearly identify that this zip archive contains the assets for client `001`.
 The following is an example of downloading a zip archive from Amazon S3 during the build where the `CLIENT_ID` variable is provided when the build is triggered using the Codemagic REST API:

 {{< highlight yaml "style=paraiso-dark">}}
 name: Get assets from AWS S3 bucket